lyonbros/composer.js/docs/util.md

 now return promises (assuming you have included a promise library in the page).

 This changes the interface for these functions a bit, but once you get the hang of it, you can use the same technique for all of them.

+`options` can contain the following items:

+- `warn` - if true, will fire a warning when trying to use callbacks (ie `success` or `error`) with a promisified function.
+This helps to track down places where your app used callbacks previously but no longer uses them.

 Here's an example:

 <div class="noeval">
 {% highlight js %}